kanhaiya-2000/Chattenger/offline/README.md

  # What next?

-   When server will be started ,a url will be shown in console where app will be served.
+   When server will be started ,one or more urls will be shown in console where app will be served.

    <img src="https://i.imgur.com/M0G7zS7.gif">

  ## Open the url https://{your_ipv4_address}:3000 in your browser
- Now open https://10.61.67.70:3000 in your browser.
+ Now open any one of url in your browser.
  Your browser will show you warning that it doesn't trust the certificate (since it is self signed),give your consent and continue.
- Open the same url in your other devices and start sharing documents,photos,videos and messages you can also work without https but then connection will not be encrypted and you will not be able to make offline video or voice chats.
+ Open the same url in your all other connected devices and start sharing documents,photos,videos and messages  after creating a room you can also work without https but then connection will not be encrypted and you may not be able to make offline video or voice chats.

 ## for http version
- If you don't want to use https,you must modify <a href="app.js">app.js</a> file.You should replace https module with http and httpsoptions object should be ommitted.Also since max age of cache is set to 300 days,your modified files(static files) will not be noticed by the browser unless you disable or clear the cache or open the url in a new private window(incognito mode)
+ If you don't want to use https,you must modify <a href="app.js">app.js</a> file.You should replace https module with http and httpsoptions object should be ommitted.Also since max age of cache is set to 300 days,any changes in your modified files(files in public folder) will not be noticed by the browser unless you disable or clear the cache or open the url in a new private window(incognito mode)

 ```js